Polish province overturns 'LGBT ideology free zone' | DW | 23.09.2021

 In the Polish case, the European Commission was acting against the proliferation of "LGBT ideology free" cities whereas in Hungary, it was an anti-pedophilia measure that conflated pedophilia with homosexuality in banning the "promotion" of homosexuality and transgender individuals to those under 18 years of age.

-Activist Bartosz Staszewski told AP it was a "great day for Poland and great success of activists and civil society."
+Activist Bartosz Staszewski told The Associated Press it was a "great day for Poland and great success of activists and civil society."

-Polish newspaper Gazeta Wyborcza hailed the repeal as well, calling it "a good day in the fight against discrimination."
+Polish newspaper Gazeta Wyborcza hailed the repeal, calling it "a good day in the fight against discrimination."

 ar/sms (AFP, AP, dpa)